Jack Perkins (Australian footballer): VFA Tribunal

 He was de-registered by the VFA in 1933 following incidents in the first round of the VFA season.
 He had already been given lengthy suspension on three previous occasions for on-field violence: "for four weeks in 1925, for 11 weeks in 1929, and for almost the entire season in 1931".

 Despite not having been re-registered by the VFA, he made two appearances in 1934 for the Northcote seconds.
 Following a complaint over his eligibility to play in the seconds, Perkins' case was brought to the Association Permit and Umpire Committee.
 He was eventually re-registered -- and, therefore, allowed to play in the seconds -- but, instead, he applied for a transfer to St Kilda.

 St Kilda (VFL)

-Already 31 years of age, Perkins made his debut for St Kilda, as a ruckman, in the ninth round of the 1934 VFL season.There's no doubt that his "rugged" approach to football was greatly admired by St Kilda's coach, the volatile Dan Minogue.
+Already 31 years of age, Perkins made his debut for St Kilda, as a ruckman, in the ninth round of the 1934 VFL season.

 He played in a combined Victorian Police Association side, against a combined Western District Football League side, at Hanlon Park on 6 October 1934; and he represented Victoria against Bendigo in 1935.

-He was St Kilda's club captain in 1936; however, as a policeman, he was forced to retire after three VFL seasons, following a declaration by the new Police Commissioner, Alexander Duncan, that members of the Victorian police force could not play professional football.Barclay, Bert, "Perkins Retires from Football", The Herald, (Monday, 29 March 1937), p.16.
+He was St Kilda's club captain in 1936; however, as a policeman, he was forced to retire after three VFL seasons, following a declaration by the new Police Commissioner, Alexander Duncan, that members of the Victorian police force could not play professional football.